palewire/django-bakery/docs/_build/html/_sources/gettingstarted.txt

         'bakery',
     )

 Also in ``settings.py``, add a build directory where the site will be built as flat files.
+This is where bakery will create the static version of your website that can be hosted elsewhere.

 .. code-block:: python

     BUILD_DIR = '/home/you/code/your-site/build/'

-The cru­cial step is to re­fact­or your views to in­her­it our :doc:`buildable class-based views </buildableviews>`.
+The trickest step is to re­fact­or your views to in­her­it our :doc:`buildable class-based views </buildableviews>`.
 They are similar to Django's `generic class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_, except extended to know how to auto­mat­ic­ally build them­selves as flat files.
 Here is a list view and a de­tail view us­ing our sys­tem.

 .. code-block:: django